ansys/pyoptislang/doc/source/user_guide/launch.rst

 gracefully when it's no longer in use by calling :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method.
-Therefore, it is recommended to use instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` as a context manager, that will execute :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method automatically even when exception is raised.
+Therefore, it is recommended to use instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` as a context manager, that executes the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method automatically even when exception is raised.